Legacy Organizing Solutions

 Mindfully sort, label, and manage possessions with you

-Collections assessment: Assist with documenting, gifting, storage, and transport of items or work
+Collections and heirlooms assessment: Assist with documenting inventory, designating gifting, sale, or donation destinations, storage, and transport of items or work

 Clear space for living, creating, and your next thing